cla-bit/EstateEdgePy-Docs/source/index.rst

 **Target Audience**

-This library is intended for developers familiar with Python and real estate property data.
+This open-source library is designed for anyone working with real estate property data.

 To get started, refer to the :doc:`get_started` section for installation instructions and requirements.